Grab Oma's cookbooks! | Don't miss Oma's Newsletter | Make Oma's favorite recipe

 In the meantime, check out what we’ve come up with so far:

 If you have an easy vegan recipe with a German twist that you’ve altered or created and that you would love to share, do send it in!
-If it meets our criteria, we’ll be happy to add it to the website.
+If it meets our criteria, whether a main dish, side dish, or dessert, we’ll be happy to add it to the website.

 If you'd include any interesting information about the recipe, that would be awesome.